tomaswesterlund/ticko-app/README.md

-# ticko-app
+# Ticko
-A simple and open-source ticket system
+A simple and open-source ticket system written in ASP.NET Core and Blazor.